WinVector/YConditionalRegularizedModel/README.md

 This had an accuracy of about 84%.

-We haven't seen a braggable improvement yet (evaluation is noisy, and our regularization introduces one more hyper-parameter), but we need to try this regularization on more data sets and deeper neural nets.
+We haven't seen a braggable improvement yet (evaluation is noisy, and our regularization introduces one more hyper-parameter), but we need to try this regularization on more data sets and deeper neural nets (where we think the effects will be more pronounced).